percona/everest-doc/docs/mongo_sharding.md

 - **Config servers:** The configuration servers store the cluster's metadata and configuration settings.

+### try more nodes based on the expected load or number of routers.
+Config servers - High avilability (fault tolerance).

 ## Why sharding?

 Here are the key reasons for implementing sharding: